 On this Solemnity of the Most Sacred Heart of Jesus, I’ll share some verses by that jovial fellow with the big waistline, and an even bigger brain.
 Or perhaps it’s not his brain that is so big, but instead, it’s his heart.
 Yes, I believe G.K.
 Chesterton’s large heart is the cause of my feelings of kinship with him.
 For the heart, and not the mind, is the seat of all truth.
 For the heart is where truth resides.
 It is the home of the soul, built upon the foundation of faith, and not upon sight.

 Not that the mind isn’t important.
-Perish such a thought, for the Catholic Church exalts the mind, just not at the expense of the heart.
-Search the world over and I daresay you will never find a parish church named for the “Immaculate Mind of Mary,” or for the “Sacred Mind of Jesus” though untold thousands are named for Our Lady’s Immaculate Heart, and Our Lord’s sacred one.
+Perish such a thought, for the Catholic Church exalts the mind, just not at the expense of the heart (or of the rest of the body).
+Search the world over, though, and I daresay you will never find a parish church named for the “Immaculate Mind of Mary,” or for the “Sacred Mind of Jesus,” though untold thousands are named for Our Lady’s Immaculate Heart, and Our Lord’s sacred one.

 by G.K.
 Chesterton

 Out of the infinite evening lands